huntertran/vscode-cursor-align-with-tabs/README.md

 Aligns all of the cursors/selections into a vertical line by inserting spaces.
 A very simple, quick, easy, and agnostic way to align code/text however you want.

+## Original repository

+This repo is modifed upon the original repo by yo1dog here: https://github.com/yo1dog/vscode-cursor-align

 ## Features